c0c0n3/ome-smuggler/docs.src/content/use-cases/index.md

 ---

 <p class="intro">
-Where has Smuggler been?
-Where is he going?
+Where we've been, where we're going.
 A quick look at the current and planned functionality helps to put things into perspective.
 </p>

 Let's quickly talk about what were our initial requirements before we go on